Image provided by VisitMyrtleBeach.com

 How to get a taste of the territory!

 Myrtle Beach is overrun with fast food joints and national restaurant chains that offer the same fare they’re serving in Denver and Philadelphia.
-In many cases they’ve imported their cuisine from the Caribbean or New Orleans or Italy or Mexico, and while this is probably great food it is not a culinary experience representative of the South Carolina coast.
+In many cases, they’ve imported their cuisine from the Caribbean, New Orleans, Italy or Mexico, and while this is probably great food it is not a culinary experience representative of the South Carolina coast.

 She-crab soup is made from the roe of a female crab in a creamy concoction that might occasionally involve a dash of sherry or brandy.
 Oysters are a huge favorite September through April, and if you’re lucky you might find a place that serves steam pots (sometimes called steam buckets) loaded up with oysters, clams, shrimp, corn on the cob and crab legs, all thrown in with some rather kicky spices.
 A variation of this dish is known as a low country boil.

 Shrimping has been a big South Carolina industry since the 1920s and the usual practice is to catch shrimp offshore in trawl nets.
 Something about a procession of shrimpers with their nets up, parading out to sea, has the strange feel of a line of veiled women moving solemnly toward some sort of religious observance.
 White shrimp season runs May and June and brown shrimp runs June through fall.
 White shrimp clearly prefers cooler water and returns in August, September, and October.